indra87g/semdev-website/README.md

-# Starter Website
+# Semantic Development for Website
-A neat website template with Bootstrap 5 and some other additional things.

-## Quick Start

-## Plugins
-- Bootstrap v5.3.2
-- Splide v4.1.4
-- AOS
+A semantic template to start your new website project.

+See [SemDev]() for more information

+Powered by Asterix Technology LLC